-If you like what we are doing and consider us worthy of your support (thank you so much by the way :) ) then, aside purchasing FaceRig or Avatar DLC's, you can help (without spending money ) by spreading the word about FaceRig to your friends (online or offline) and by following us on Facebook , Twitter, Instagram and YouTube.
+If you like what we are doing and consider us worthy of your support (thank you so much by the way :) ) then, aside purchasing FaceRig or Avatar DLC's, you can help (without spending money ) by spreading the word about FaceRig to your friends (online or offline), following us on Facebook , Twitter, Instagram and YouTube.
+Make some awesome models or concept art.
+Give us feedback on existing features or propose new ones and engage in discussions on our Steam forums and here, on our site too.
 Also you kick ass :D.

 There are no TECHNICAL differences between FaceRig Classic and the Pro DLC.
 FaceRig Pro is used by content creators (streamers/twitch broadcasters/youtube channels) who make more than $500 a month from the channel the content is being featured on.
 If you make less than $500, you can safely stream with FaceRig Classic.